From simplicial Chern-Simons theory to the shadow invariant II: Discussion Outlook

 \section{Discussion \& Outlook}

-In \cite{Ha7a} we proposed a ``discretization approach'' for making rigorous sense of the torus-gauge-fixed non-Abelian CS/$BF_3$-path integral for manifolds $M$ of the form $M=\Sigma \times S^1$.
+In \cite{Ha7a} we proposed a rigorous ``simplicial'' realization of the torus-gauge-fixed non-Abelian CS-path integral for manifolds $M$ of the form $M=\Sigma \times S^1$.
 In the present paper we proved the main result of \cite{Ha7a}, Theorem \ref{main_theorem} above, which deals with a special class of simplicial ribbon links.
-During the proof of Theorem \ref{main_theorem} (and in Sec \ref{sec6}) it became clear that in order to have a reasonable chance of generalizing our computations successfully to the case of general simplicial ribbon links it seems to be necessary to make (at least) the following two modifications of our approach: \begin{itemize} \item we should work with simplicial ribbons in $\cK \times \bZ_N$ (``full ribbons'') instead of simplicial ribbons in $q\cK \times \bZ_N$ (``half ribbons''), \item we should make the ``transition to the $BF$-theory point of view'' (cf. ``Step 1'' and ``Step 2'' in Sec. \ref{subsec7.2} above). \end{itemize} We sketched such a modification of our approach in Sec. \ref{subsec7.3} (and a suitable reformulation of it in part \ref{appJ} of the Appendix).
-In \cite{Ha7c} we will study this new approach in full detail.
-There we will also study in more detail the alternative approach mentioned in the ``Digression'' at the end of Sec. \ref{subsec7.2}.
+During the proof of Theorem \ref{main_theorem} and in Sec \ref{sec6} it became clear that in order to have a reasonable chance of generalizing our computations successfully to the case of general simplicial ribbon links it seems to be necessary to make (at least) the following two modifications of our approach: \begin{enumerate}

+\item we should make the ``transition to the $BF$-theory point of view'' (cf. ``Step 1'' and ``Step 2'' in Sec. \ref{subsec7.2} above),

+\item we should work with simplicial ribbons in $\cK \times \bZ_N$ (``full ribbons'') rather than with simplicial ribbons in $q\cK \times \bZ_N$ (``half ribbons'').

+\end{enumerate} We sketched such a modification of our approach in Sec. \ref{subsec7.3} (and a suitable reformulation of it in part \ref{appJ} of the Appendix).
+In \cite{Ha7c} we will study this new approach in more detail\footnote{In fact, since the computations for general links are quite complicated we will restrict our attention to the special group $G=SU(2)$ and we will first compute only the low order terms in the expansion of $\WLO_{rig}(L)$ as an asymptotic series of powers of $1/k$ (for $k \to \infty$)}.
+It remains to be seen whether we really obtain the correct values for $\WLO_{rig}(L)$ in the case of general $L$.
+Here are some points which suggest that the chances for this being the case are quite good.